Pattern 10 Zlotych 1969 MW "30 years of Polish People's Republic". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 10 Zlotych 1969 "30 years of Polish People's Republic" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 1287 sold at the Teutoburger Münzauktion GmbH auction for EUR 110.
-Bidding took place September 8, 2011.
+The record price belongs to the lot 2535 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 1,150.
+Bidding took place March 16, 2024.

 Сondition